jagerman/loki-improvement-proposals/lip-X.md

 ## Motivation
 <!--The motivation is critical for LIPs that want to change the Loki or Lokinet protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the LIP solves.
 LIP submissions without sufficient motivation may be rejected outright.-->
-The motivation is critical for LIPs that want to change the Loki or Lokinet protocol.
-It should clearly explain why the existing protocol specification is inadequate to address the problem that the LIP solves.
+Motivation is critical for LIPs that want to change the Loki or Lokinet protocol.
+Your explanation should clearly explain why the existing protocol specification is inadequate to address the problem that the LIP solves.
 LIP submissions without sufficient motivation may be rejected outright.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations of Loki or Lokinet on Different platforms-->